fiblund/blog/blog/content/tech/about-me/index.md

 During my time at Wingmen I've had the pleasure to work with a variety of customers, colleagues and technologoies.
 In recent time mostly focusing on core enterprise networking, Cisco ACI, Cisco SD-WAN, and some traditional firewall and Remote Access VPN, leaving behind Wireless and server/storage for some of my fantastic and knowledgeable colleagues ;)

 Besides networking, I've dabbled in programming and scripting for some time now.
-I started out with JavaScript, moving briefly over to C#, before finally sticking with Python.
-Programming have been very on/off for me, as I pick it up whenver either a work or hobby project calls for programming, but I am hoping to develop my programming focus, hoping to make it the cornerstone of everything I do work related.
+I started out with JavaScript, moving briefly over to C#, before for now sticking with Python.
+Programming have been very on/off for me, as I pick it up whenver either a work or hobby project calls for programming, but I am planning to improve my programming skill, hoping to make it the cornerstone of everything I do work related.

 Thanks for reading! <br> Hope you enjoy my content :) <br> /Frederik